djangocon/2021.djangocon.us/_posts/2018-03-27-ready-set-here-we-go.md

 image:
 title: "Ready, Set, Here We Go!"
 ---
 Hello everyone!
-We are very excited to announce that the website for DjangoCon US 2018 is [live](https://2018.djangocon.us).
+We are very excited to announce that the website for DjangoCon US 201 is [live](https://2018.djangocon.us).
 Many thanks to [YupGup](http://yupgup.com/) for the website.
 It looks amazing!

 We would also like to thank our wonderful [sponsors](https://2018.djangocon.us/sponsors).

-This year the conference will be October 14-19.
+This year the conference will be September 15-20.

 - October 14: Tutorials (Additional fee)
 - October 15-17: Talks